 |First release||< 1999|

-Mlucas is a program for performing Lucas-Lehmer tests of prime-exponent Mersenne numbers.
+Mlucas is a program for performing Lucas-Lehmer tests of prime-exponent Mersenne numbers, and Pépin tests of Fermat numbers.
 It is written by Ernst Mayer using C programming language and ARM assembly.
 It also includes an optional Python script for assignment management for the GIMPS project's PrimeNet server.

 Mlucas is an open-source program and, unlike George Woltman's Prime95, does not impose prize-sharing rules, should a user be lucky as to find a new prime eligible for the monetary prize offered by the Electronic Frontier Foundation.

 Mlucas includes optimizations for processors supporting AVX-512, AVX2, AVX, SSE2 or ARMv8 SIMD instruction sets.

 As of June 2017, Mlucas v17.0 run only about 10% slower than Prime95 on powerful hardware.